puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

     - query-parameters
     - body

-Response body does not need to be included in notification.
-It can be configured using *includeResponseBody* parameter in lighty-uniconfig-config.json file.
+The response body does not need to be included in notifications.
+It can be configured using the *includeResponseBody* parameter in the *lighty-uniconfig-config.json* file.

 ## Shell notifications

-This type of notifications is generated after each shell operation.
+This type of notification is generated after each shell operation.

 **It contains:**